Category Archives: Uncategorized

 • Don’t imagine a struggle!
 What you think about expands!
 Picture success, and hold it tightly.

 Our thoughts are powerful.
 Take this time to do a little dreaming (or big dreaming), and visualize the good stuff.
-You’ll see it when you believe it.
+It isn’t magic (you still have to train), but you’ll be amazed at how much it helps.
 Love and pullups, Laura

 “What Can I do at Home to Get Better at Aerial ___?